 Child Support Guidelines

 Section 50-13.4 of the North Carolina General Statutes requires the Conference of Chief District Judges to prescribe uniform statewide presumptive guidelines for determining the child support obligations of parents, and to review the guidelines periodically (at least once every four years) to determine whether their application results in appropriate child support orders.
+The next review will occur during 2022.
+Comments and suggestions regarding the review should be directed to the North Carolina Administrative Office of the Court’s Office of General Counsel, PO Box 2448, Raleigh, NC 27602.

 These revised guidelines are the product of the ongoing review process conducted by the Conference of Chief District Judges.
 The Conference conducted a public hearing to provide interested citizens an opportunity to comment on the guidelines and also considered written comments from agencies, attorneys, judges and members of the public.